FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 - `n_mh_blocks::Int`: Number of blocks to run Metropolis-Hastings.
 - `n_mh_burn::Int`: Number of blocks to discard as burn-in for Metropolis-Hastings.
 - `mh_thin::Int`: Metropolis-Hastings thinning step.
+- `parallel::Bool`: Flag for running algorithm in parallel.
+- `n_parts::Int`: Number of particles.
+- `n_blocks::Int`: Number of parameter blocks in mutation step.
+- `n_mh_steps::Int`: Number of Metropolis Hastings steps to attempt during the mutation step.

+##### Sequential Monte Carlo Settings
+- `λ::S`: The 'bending coefficient' λ in Φ(n) = (n/N(Φ))^λ
+- `n_Φ::Int`: Number of stages in the tempering schedule.
+- `resampling_method::Symbol`: Which resampling method to use.
+    - `:systematic`: Will use sytematic resampling.
+    - `:multinomial`: Will use multinomial resampling.
+    - `:polyalgo`: Samples using a polyalgorithm.
+- `threshold_ratio::S`: Threshold s.t. particles will be resampled when the population drops below threshold * N
+- `c::S`: Scaling factor for covariance of the particles.
+Controls size of steps in mutation step.
+- `α::S`: The mixture proportion for the mutation step's proposal distribution.
+- `target::S`: The initial target acceptance rate for new particles during mutation.

+- `use_chand_recursion::Bool`: Flag for using Chandrasekhar Recursions in Kalman filter.
+- `use_fixed_schedule::Bool`: Flag for whether or not to use a fixed tempering (ϕ) schedule.
+- `tempering_target::S`: Coefficient of the sample size metric to be targeted when solving for an endogenous ϕ.
+- `old_data::Matrix{S}`:
+- `old_cloud::ParticleCloud`:
+- `old_vintage::String`: String for vintage date of old data
+- `smc_iteration::Int`: The iteration index for the number of times SMC has been run on the same data vintage.
+Primarily for numerical accuracy/testing purposes.

+- `run_test::Bool`: Flag for when testing accuracy of program
+- `filestring_addl::Vector{String}`: Additional file string extension for loading old cloud.
+- `continue_intermediate::Bool`: Flag to indicate whether one is continuing SMC from an intermediate stage/
+- `intermediate_stage_start::Int`: Intermediate stage at which one wishes to begin the estimation.
+- `save_intermediate::Bool`: Flag for whether one wants to save intermediate Cloud objects
+- `intermediate_stage_increment::Int`: Save Clouds at every increment (1 = each stage, 10 = every 10th stage, etc.)

 #### Forecasting